Buster Barnett: Professional career

-After playing college football for the Jackson State Tigers, Barnett was drafted by the Buffalo Bills in the eleventh round of the 1981 NFL draft with the 299th overall pick.
+After playing college football for the Jackson State Tigers, Barnett was selected by the Buffalo Bills in the eleventh round of the 1981 NFL draft with the 299th overall pick.
 He played four seasons with the Bills, recording a career total of 26 receptions for 236 yards, including one career touchdown reception during his rookie season.

 Personal life

 Barnett attended Noxubee County High School in Macon, Mississippi.

 On July 17, 2015, Barnett's 58-year-old wife Sandra, a middle school special needs teacher, was kidnapped and murdered by Buster's previous mistress, 49-year-old Lisa Brown, who then committed suicide.